harsharapuru2k/ECEN-Project/README.md

 Generate and display the confusion matrix and classification report.

 2. simple_model.pth:
 Pre-trained model file.
-Ensure this file is present in the same directory as the demo.py script or update the path in the script accordingly.
+Ensure this file is present in the same directory as the demo.py script or update the path(line 28) in the script accordingly.
+Download from this Link: https://drive.google.com/file/d/1Oj8vO-GnoIwwYuB4pmzE7mcBjClrodLZ/view?usp=drive_link

 Requirements
 Python 3.7 or later